Machine Learning Security against Data Poisoning: Are We There Yet?

-In the remainder of this article, we categorize the main attack scenarios that enable practical poisoning attacks against classification ML models, discuss the corresponding poisoning attacks, and how to mitigate them.
+In the remainder of this article, we categorize the main attack scenarios that enable practical poisoning attacks against classification ML models, discuss the corresponding poisoning attacks, and how to mitigate them, following the categorization presented in~\cite{Cina2022Survey}.
+While the work in~\cite{Cina2022Survey} provides an in-depth technical survey on data poisoning attacks, we focus more here on (i) the interplay between data poisoning attacks, the trustworthiness of machine learning, and AI regulation, and on (ii) also presenting more standard security principles that can be implemented to protect ML systems against poisoning attacks.

 We conclude by discussing the current limitations and open issues hindering the development of trustworthy AI/ML models against data poisoning attacks and by identifying promising future research directions.
 Although we do not thoroughly cover evasion and privacy attacks in detail here, we refer the reader to the European Union Agency for Cybersecurity (ENISA) report~\cite{ENISA} , which offers a complementary overview of the ML threat landscape.